 Some people are on the fence about the value of a old faithful eggplant, I love them because they are so versatile.
 Chuck them in a curry, use them as replacement pasta sheets in a lasagne or grill them on a BBQ.
 In our climate (sub tropical) I find them so easy to grow and somehow seem to be resilient to the good old fruit fly that we experience here in South East Queensland, Australia.
-Best of all these guys are perfect in pots – so if you’re limited on space they will work wonderfully and still product an abundance of fruit.
+Best of all these guys are perfect in pots - so if you're limited on space they will work wonderfully and still product an abundance of fruit.
 The only main issue I get with these guys is a bit of scale, the odd leaf hopper and occasionally mite damage, which mostly can be dealt with a bit of dishwashing liquid and a high pressure hose (or rub them off with your fingers).

-My favourite varieties are the Lebanese ones (long skinny) as they are easy to just slice up and throw into dishes (they are also milder in flavour).
-I am also partial to the some of the varieties that you don’t get in the shops such as the Fairy Tale eggplant (pictured below).
+My favourite varieties are the Ping Tung (long skinny) as they are easy to just slice up and throw into dishes (they are also milder in flavour).
+I am also partial to the some of the varieties that you don't get in the shops such as the Greek Tsakoniki eggplant (pictured below).

 Over the years my corn has been a bit hit and miss, depending on when the rain comes (rain on the flowers puts a damper on things).
-If you're lacking on space it’s not going to be the best choice as you need at least 9 plants to successfully pollinate and hence create the corn kernels.
+If you're lacking on space it's not going to be the best choice as you need at least 9 plants to successfully pollinate (16 is better) and hence create the corn kernels.
 When the husk forms and the silks spill out, every single piece of silk needs to receive some pollen, which means you need a lot planted next to each other and hope they all flower at once and it's dry enough for the pollen to drop onto the silks.

 If you like a bit of spice in your life, you can't go past a good chilli plant.
 We plant heaps of these guys in our summer garden as they do handle the heat extremely well.